TomaTechnology/research/README.md

 For authors, the primary directory of concern is `docs`.

-Below is the directory structure:
+Given below is the directory structure:

 ```
 .